Updated: May 17

 Working over a period of sessions, this permits time and space to grieve for needs not getting met, exploring unfinished business, anger and cultivating an integrated sense of self- responsibility.
 This is vital as it promotes the growth of investing in healthy relationships where love and empathy are nurtured towards the individual and others.

-If you have any questions or would like to book in a session please email firstname.lastname@example.org
+Book in a session please email firstname.lastname@example.org